casualGamer-dev/Nuon/doc/HACKING/WritingTests.md

 then use other macros in place of identifier names.
 See `src/test/test.h` for more documentation.

-## Integration tests: Calling Tor from the outside
+## Integration tests: Calling Nuon from the outside

-Some tests need to invoke Tor from the outside, and shouldn't run from the same process as the Tor test program.
+Some tests need to invoke Nuon from the outside, and shouldn't run from the same process as the Nuon test program.
 Reasons for doing this might include:

-   * Testing the actual behavior of Tor when run from the command line
+   * Testing the actual behavior of Nuon when run from the command line
    * Testing that a crash-handler correctly logs a stack trace
    * Verifying that violating a sandbox or capability requirement will actually crash the program.